Getting Car Insurance for a First-Time Driver

 First-time drivers have a lot to learn before taking off on the road to freedom.
 Car insurance may not be the first thing a new driver thinks about, but it is very important.
 Cost is often a big concern along with having the right coverage.
 Learn the benefits of being added to an existing car insurance policy and other options available to first-time drivers.

 The best way to obtain car insurance is to be added to an existing policy.
 Usually, someone in your household has a car insurance policy.
 Whether it's a parent, guardian, or grandparent, try to get added as a driver to their policy.

 Benefits of Being Added as a Driver

-- Proof of prior: As a first-time driver you do not have current car insurance.
+As a first-time driver, you do not have current car insurance.
 Car insurance companies consider uninsured drivers high risk.
 High-risk drivers pay a higher premium than a standard or preferred driver.
 A shortcut around having no previous insurance is to be added as a driver on an existing policy.
 Think of it as an instant discount that will be built into your premiums.